-Three Chicago Small Businesses Changing the Windy City’s Funding Landscape!
+Three Chicago Independent Businesses Changing the Windy City’s Funding Landscape!

-Chicago has a new, innovative way for small businesses to finance their growth - investment crowdfunding!
-Small businesses like the three below can take out loans from an unlikely source - their most loyal customers, family, and friends.
-Read on to learn more about these Chicago small businesses that are growing with investments from their community!
+Chicago has a new, innovative way for local businesses to finance their growth - through community investment!
+Independent businesses like the three below can take out loans from an unlikely source - their most loyal customers, family, and friends.
+Read on to learn more about these Chicago local businesses that are growing with investments from their community!

-Tubby’s Taste, owned by Danielle Tubbs, was the very first Honeycomb campaign in Chicago!
+Tubby’s Taste, owned by Danielle Tubbs, was the very first Honeycomb investment offering in Chicago!
 These delicious vegan Jamaican cake-inspired cookies are a crowd favorite, and soon Danielle realized she needed to expand and purchase automating equipment to free up her valuable time to run the business.

-Tubby’s Taste ran a Honeycomb campaign and raised $55,925 from 74 investors!
+Tubby’s Taste ran a Honeycomb investment offering and raised $55,925 from 74 investors!
 This capital is going to help her automate her production and focus energy on advertising and growing the business even further.

 Plenty Goods Cafe